Shinya Aoki: Fighting style

-Nicknamed "Tobikan Judan" (跳関十段 "The Grand Master of Flying Submissions") due to his spectacular submissions, Aoki is considered an unusual fighter for his heavy specialization in grappling at the expense of other areas of the MMA game.
-Therefore, virtually all of his stand-up game is focused on taking his opponent to the ground, utilizing chain combinations of wrestling and judo techniques from the clinch to secure his goal, as well as the more dramatic guard pulling.
+Aoki is nicknamed "Tobikan Judan" (跳関十段 "The Grand Master of Flying Submissions") due to his use of dynamic and unconventional submission techniques.
+4 Aoki is known for his heavy specialization in grappling, often prioritizing submission techniques over striking in his mixed martial arts approach.
+As a result, his stand-up game primarily focuses on taking opponents to the ground, utilizing chain wrestling and judo techniques from the clinch, as well as guard pulling.

-Once on the mat, Aoki is an electric grappler, drawing strength from his expertise in many different disciplines like Shooto's style of shoot wrestling, judo, jiu-jitsu and Eddie Bravo's 10th Planet Jiu-Jitsu system.
-He is an active guard player, favouring specially the rubber guard thanks to his flexibility, and is famous for his creative approach to submissions, excelling not only in armlocks and leglocks, but also in neck cranks and more exotic joint locks.
+Once on the mat, Aoki utilizes techniques from multiple disciplines, including Shooto shoot wrestling, judo, Brazilian jiu-jitsu, and Eddie Bravo's 10th Planet Jiu-Jitsu system.
+He is an active guard player, especially favouring the rubber guard due to his flexibility, and is known for his creative submission approach, utilizing armlocks, leglocks, neck cranks, and other joint locks.

-Aoki will pursue finishes rather than leaving the fight to the judges.
+Aoki typically pursus submission finishes rather than allowing fights to go to the judges' decision.
 He describes his fights ending in decisions as, "whenever I win, it's dumb luck, and whenever I lose, it's my fault".
 He is known for often injuring his opponents, cranking up submissions to achieve breaks rather than seeking to force fighters into tapping out.
 He gained attention by breaking Keith Wisniewski's arm by waki-gatame, then doing the same with Kuniyoshi Hironaka via flying armbar in a submission grappling match, sidelining him for a year.